ekrich/sconfig/README.md

 to the original project.

 Care has been taken to keep the API the same but changes are needed when moving from the Java API.
-Using Java is also be possible because the included Java examples work.
+Using Java is also possible because the included Java examples work.

 If you are looking for the original proven Java API, see [https://github.com/lightbend/config](https://github.com/lightbend/config).